 ECON3150 Managerial Economics (3)

-An application of tools of microeconomics and how they relate to managerial decision making.
-Includes study of the internal and external economic environments of firms for managerial decision making.
-Topics include supply and demand, quantitative demand, analysis, production and costs, market structures, game theory, pricing strategies, organization of firms, and social perspectives on managerial decision making.
-Offered: Alternate years Prerequisites: ECON2410, or instructor's approval.
+An application of tools of microeconomics and how they relate to managerial decision-making.
+Includes study of the internal and external economic environments of firms for managerial decision-making.
+Topics include supply and demand, quantitative demand, analysis, production and costs, market structures, game theory, pricing strategies, organization of firms, and social perspectives on managerial decision-making.
+Offered: Alternate years Prerequisites: ECON2410 or ECON2420, or instructor's approval

 ECON3510 Money and Financial Institutions (3)

 A study of monetary economics, including fluctuations of money, determinants on money supply and demand, study of financial institutions, determinants of interest rates, principles and practice of banking and financial intermediaries, formation of monetary policy, the Federal Reserve System, and international monetary forces.
-Offered: Alternate years Prerequisites: ECON2420, or instructor's approval.
+Offered: Alternate years Prerequisites: ECON2410 or ECON2420, or instructor's approval

 ECON3770 Saving and Investing (3)

 An introduction to the economics of lifetime saving and investing decisions.
-Includes introduction to financial institutions involved in saving and investing, operation and properties of stock, bond, and real estate markets, role of tax laws and practices in life time saving and consumption decisions, time value of money principles, saving to achieve personal goals, rate of return and risks of alternative investments in the context of principles of Christian stewardship.
+Includes introduction to financial institutions involved in saving and investing, operation and properties of stock, bond, and real estate markets, role of tax laws and practices in life-time saving and consumption decisions, time value of money principles, saving to achieve personal goals, rate of return and risks of alternative investments in the context of principles of Christian stewardship.
 Offered: Alternate years.
-Prerequisites: ECON2410, ECON2420, or instructor's approval.
+Prerequisites: ECON2410 or ECON2420, or instructor's approval